Are you looking at making a day trip or weekend out to the mountainous village town of Hatta, but wondering how to get there?

 It is the easiest way to map out your own adventure into the mountains and take things at your own pace, as the highlights are not all close together.

 Renting a car is relatively cheap in the UAE; you can check out available options here:

 Unless you plan on making some desert dune stops on the way, or perhaps pulling off to explore the ghost town of Al Madam, you will only need a 2WD vehicle.

 You can take a metered Dubai taxi from the city to Hatta, and it will cost approximately AED 200 – 250 each way.

 Dubai to Hatta Transfers

 Another option is to get your own private driver using a service such as GetTransfer.

-You could also hire the driver for a set number of hours if you’d like a driver for the full day to take you between attractions too.
-This is handy in a town like Hatta where not all the major sites are near one another.
+You could also hire a driver for a set number of hours if you’d like a driver for the whole day to take you between attractions too.
+This is handy in a town like Hatta, where not all the major sites are near one another.

 We prefer to use this sort of service rather than a metered taxi as you know you will be fixing in your price.

 You can also request additional services such as a large van if you are in a group or car seats travelling with infants; only those drivers who can meet your requirements can bid.